 The exciting thing about design, other than making your ideas real, is there are many different ways to combine shapes to make more complex things like this chair.

 Since there are many ways to design, there is no 'right' way to do it.
-It's up to the designer to figure out the best shapes to use, the best way to arrange the shapes and the the best order to group the shapes to create the shape you are looking for.
+It's up to you, "the designer", to figure out the best shapes to use, the best way to arrange the shapes and the the best order to group the shapes to create the shape you are looking for.

 See if you can count the number of cubes (boxes) used to build the chair below.